 Who is Eligible for Agent Orange Benefits?

-Veterans who meet the following criteria are eligible for Agent Orange disability benefits:
+Veterans who meet the following criteria are eligible for Agent Orange disability benefits and disability compensation:

 A medical record of having been diagnosed with an Agent Orange-related illness or condition, AND any of the following: